AbinashNagendran/AbinashNagendran/README.md

 ## Hi there 👋

-My name is Abinash Nagendran, and I'm a 2nd-year student @ UOFT studying computer science, interested in all things relating to full-stack development and AI!
+My name is Abinash Nagendran, and I'm a 3nd-year student @ UOFT studying computer science, interested in all things relating to full-stack development and AI!

-- 🔭 I’m currently working on preparing myself to apply for winter internships (First time doing this, I'm excited!)
+- 🔭 I’m currently working on preparing myself to apply for winter internships
 - 🌱 I’m currently learning the basics of PyTorch and pandas
 - 👯 I’m looking to collaborate on anything that has use in the real world, doesn't have to be related to web dev, I like ML stuff too!
 <!--